kellyav/sql/README.md

 Get the names of people whose names have 'r' as the second letter, and The percentage of people who are no longer alive.

 ## Resources
-Thanks to Bill Weinman // https://bw.org
+Thanks to

-for some of the databases (test and world) to work with.
+- Bill Weinman // https://bw.org for some of the databases (test and world) to work with.
+- Chester Ismay // https://www.linkedin.com/in/chesterismay/ for the Countries, Leaders, and Diagrams databasets.

 ## Requirements
 *For windows!*